PSAP Emergency Communications Dispatcher I - Westminster

 • One (1) year or more of experience in public safety, first response, or as an emergency dispatcher or telecommunicator.

-• Two (2) or more years of experience as a non-emergency dispatcher, or in a customer service or administrative role that includes significant contact with the public.
+• OR Two (2) or more years of experience as a non-emergency dispatcher, or in a customer service or administrative role that includes significant contact with the public.

 • Applicants must pass a Department of Public Safety administered computer based "CritiCall" test, which assesses computer and other job related skills.